Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 Basically, a bone controls a geometry when vertices "follow" the bone.
 This is like how the muscles and skin of your finger follow your finger-bone when you move a finger.

-To do this, you have to define **how much** a bone influences a certain vertex.
+To do this, you have to define the strength of *influences* a bone has on a certain vertex.

 The simplest way is to have each bone affecting those parts of the geometry that are within a given range from it.
 This is called the *envelope technique*,